KatherineMichel/digital-commonplace/README.md

 https://twitter.com/arrdem/status/1174494663559897088 | 👻🦇🎃 Reid's Enhanced Identity Daemon on Twitter: "What's good technical writing reference material?
 How do you practice thinking about pitching and the audience or is this just a try try again game." / Twitter

+https://twitter.com/pganssle/status/1167147863899561984 | Paul Ganssle on Twitter: "Yessssss.
+We set up netlify hooks for setuptools and it is so great to see the built documentation as part of the PR, hopefully this will be simpler to set up and more accurate! https://t.co/PiouhPzDXl" / Twitter

 https://github.com/tomchristie/mkautodoc | tomchristie/mkautodoc: Auto documentation for MkDocs 📘

 https://www.amazon.com/dp/0134689321/ref=cm_sw_su_dp | Living Documentation: Continuous Knowledge Sharing by Design: Cyrille Martraire: 9780134689326: Amazon.com: Books